sammyCHY/devops_project/Docker-Images/docker-images.md

 ### Dockerfile

-A Dockerfile is a paintext configuration file that contains a set of instructions for building a Docker image.
+A Dockerfile is a plaintext configuration file that contains a set of instructions for building a Docker image.
 It serves as a blueprint for creating a reproducible and consistent environment for my application.
-Dockerfiles are fundamental to the containerization process, allowing me to define the steps to assembe an image that encapsulates my application and its dependencies.
+Dockerfile are fundamental to the containerization process, allowing me to define the steps to assemble an image that encapsulates my application and its dependencies.

 ### Creating a Dockerfile.